William Richard MORFILL (1834–1909)

 He studied Russian in the 1850s, and also taught himself other Slavonic languages.

-On 6 September 1860 he was married to Charlotte Maria Lee (born in Welton, Northants in 1835/6), the daughter of a grazier, Thomas Lee.
-By 1863 they were living at 2 Clarendon Villas (now 42 Park Town).
+On 6 September 1860 at Welson, Northamptonshire, William Richard Morfill, described as a Tutor of Oxford, married Charlotte Maria Lee (born in Welton in 1835/6), the daughter of a grazier, Thomas Lee.
+By 1863 they were living at Clarendon Villas (now 42 Park Town).
 They had no children.